-Half of my time is spent supporting the node location in Fort Collins and the other half is spent supporting the National Program office in Virginia.
-At the node level I assisted in administrative task and worked as a member of a research team.
-At the national level I provided educational trainings and provided geospatial analysis support to all 13 nodes across the country.
+Half of my time is spent supporting the node location in Fort Collins, and the other half is spent supporting the National Program office in Virginia.
+At the node level, I assisted in the administrative tasks and worked as a member of a research team.
+At the national level, I provided educational training and geospatial analysis support to all 13 nodes across the country.

 Research: 40% of duties

 - Work in a close-knit team environment on 10-week feasibility studies

 - Develop methods and conduct predictive modeling using Arcpy, Python, R and Google Earth Engine